SAILResearch/wip-24-jaskirat-black-box-edge-operators/README.md

 The speed test tool confirmed that the network bandwidths are restricted to approximately a particular value.

 we used JSON format for the content type in our experiments instead of protobuf for data transmission across the network due to its Simplicity & Ease of Use, Widespread Adoption & Compatibility, Flexibility & Extensibility, Web & API Tooling Support, and Interoperability & Collaboration.
-The transmitted data was sent in base64 encoded format.

 Link to the Ongoing Research: https://arxiv.org/abs/2403.17154